fleschutz/PowerShell/Docs/FAQ.md

 10. on success exit with error code 0 (exit 0)

-Found a bug or Issue?
+Found a bug or issue?
 ---------------------
 If you find something bad (like a bug, error, or any issue), please report it here by open an Issue.

 Or even better: Fork the Repository, fix it and submit a pull request, so others can participate too

-Your Question is not answered here?
+Your question is not answered here?
 -----------------------------------
 Send your question to: markus [at] fleschutz [dot] de